glotzerlab/signac-docs/docs/source/cluster_submission.rst

       Specify which Python executable should be used to execute this operation.
       Defaults to the one used to generate the script (:py:attr:`sys.executable`).

+    fork
+      The fork directive can be set to True to enforce that a particular operation is always executed within a subprocess and not within the Python interpreter's process even if there are no other reasons that would prevent that.

+    memory
+      The memory to request for this operation.

+    ngpu
+      The number of GPUs required for this operation.

     np
       The total number of processing units required for this operation.
       The default value for np is "nranks x omp_num_threads", which both default to 1.